 4.3.2.1.a.
 Powerhouse.
 If one of the two fishway auxiliary water turbines fails or malfunctions for any duration, use the following sequential procedure until a fishway entrance head of 1' is achieved:

 Increase discharge of remaining operating fish unit to maximum capacity.

+Open AWS backup water supply.

 Close entrance weir S1.